Osteoporosis

 used most commonly in the treatment of epilepsy--also called diphenylhydantoin.

-and by promoting bone formation (anabolic therapy).
-Since bone remodeling is
+therapy) and by promoting bone formation (anabolic therapy).
+Since bone remodeling

 Until recently, anti-resorptives were the only drugs approved in the US for treating osteoporosis.
 The increase in bone density is general under 10% after 3 years.